 Silt deposits had rendered the aqueduct unusable by the 9th century, and it had started to fall into ruin, but much of the bridge is still intact today and it is a remarkable site: the Pont du Gard is the highlight of the aqueduct, situated where the aqueduct crosses the Gardon River.

-The bridge has three levels of arches, progressively narrower at each level, with the water originally being carried at the top (covered at that time) level through a conduit painted with a waterproofing plaster.
-It is 49 metres in height and 275 metres long.
+The bridge has three levels of arches, progressively narrower at each level, with the water originally being carried at the top (which was covered at that time) level through a conduit painted with a waterproofing plaster.
+Overall the Pont du Gard is 49 metres in height and 275 metres long.

-In recent years, a lot of work has been done to control traffic in the vicinity of the bridge, and there is now a museum at the 'improved' site to help set the bridge in context for visitors which includes a wide-screen film showing the history of this important monument.
+In recent years, a lot of work has been done to control traffic in the vicinity of the bridge, and there is now a museum at the site to help set the bridge in context for visitor.
+This includes a wide-screen film showing the history of this important monument.

 There are also opportunities to learn more about the Mediterranean countryside of the region; an 'off the beaten track' trail (paid); and various events - music concerts, light shows etc are held here (mostly during the summer months).

 If you forgot your picnic don’t worry there is a great restaurant on the Rive Droit.
 The food is good, not cheap but good value nonetheless.
 The building is lovely and you can sit outside in the lovely courtyard and enjoy your meal looking out on to the Pont du Gard.
 Wonderful.